 Nutcrackers come and go but only one is so spectacular, so charming, so heart-warming and memorable that it has become southern California’s favorite.
-For 39 years, David Wilcox’s production of The Nutcracker has been seen but over a million people at the Long Beach Terrace Theater, the Pasadena Civic Auditorium, the Dorothy Chandler Pavilion, throughout the Asian continent, as well as television.
+For 40 years, David Wilcox’s production of The Nutcracker has been seen by over one million people at the Long Beach Terrace Theater, the Pasadena Civic Auditorium, the Dorothy Chandler Pavilion, throughout the Asian continent, as well as on television.

 Named “The Nation’s Best-Loved Nutcracker” by Goldstar audiences 2018 & 2019

-LONG BEACH, CA (September 23, 2022) – The Long Beach Ballet continues its annual holiday tradition, for the 39th year this December, of presenting The Nutcracker at the Terrace Theater at the Long Beach Convention & Entertainment Center for five performances from December 16 to 23.
+The Long Beach Ballet continues its annual holiday tradition, for the 41st year this December, of presenting The Nutcracker at the Terrace Theater at the Long Beach Convention & Entertainment Center for six performances from December 16 to 23.
 As always, the beloved production bursts with special guest performances and additional surprise treats the entire family will love.
 In 2018 and 2019, Goldstar audiences voted the Long Beach Ballet’s The Nutcracker as the “best-loved” production in the nation.

-Tickets go on sale to the general public October 17th.
-For complete information, visit www.LongBeachNutcracker.com.
+Tickets go on sale to the general public October 16th.

 The Long Beach Ballet is one of the only ballet companies in Southern California which performs The Nutcracker with a full symphony orchestra and is one of only two ballet companies in the country that use two harps for their production to ensure the performance sounds exactly as Tchaikovsky intended it to sound.